How to Optimize Your Drupal Support Relationship

 - Trust that your support partner has the expertise and capacity to do what’s right.

-Bottom line: If your Drupal support relationship is not defined by a high degree of confidence and trust, with a track record of exceeded expectations, then it’s time to look for a new Drupal support partner.
+Bottom line: If your relationship with your Drupal maintenance and support partner is not defined by a high degree of confidence and trust, with a track record of exceeded expectations, then it’s time to look for a new partner.